KC Moms That Inspire: Sarah Soden, Director, Genomic Medicine Center

-Sarah Soden is the Director of the Center for Pediatric Genomic Medicine at Children’s Mercy.
+Sarah Soden is the Director of the Genomic Medicine Center at Children’s Mercy.
 Dr. Soden leads the fastest clinical whole genome analysis in the world, being named one of TIME magazine’s Top 10 Medical Breakthroughs in 2012.
 Dr. Soden leads a team that uses genomic tests to uncover elusive diagnoses, saving time and money, and changing treatment for infants and children.
 She has two sons, ages 13 and 15.

 You obviously chose a career path that requires a lot of time and energy.
 How do you balance your responsibilities as mom and doctor?